jonathanpeppers/Xamarin.Android.Lite/README.md

 # How do I use it?

 The easiest way to create a new project, is to use the Xamarin.Forms project template in Visual Studio.
-Just check one platform, and delete the platform-specific project.
+Just check one platform, use `NetStandard`, and delete the platform-specific project.

+_NOTE: shared projects won't work (or make sense), Xamarin.Android.Lite is for NetStandard only_

 Edit your project file to look something like:
 ```xml